openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

 ### From Ambassadors

+â€œ

 [openSUSE 11.4 Arrives in San Diego](http://www.bryen.com/opensuse-11-4-arrives-in-san-diego/)

 The latest release of openSUSE 11.4 on Thursday proved to be a very good release day for
         us around the world.
-And in celebrating the release day, several of us came to visit San Diego™s Kernel Panic Linux User Group ([KPLUG](http://www.kernel-panic.org/)).
+And in celebrating the release day, several of us came to visit San Diegoâ€™s Kernel Panic Linux User Group ([KPLUG](http://www.kernel-panic.org/)).
 It was a good crowd at the event with the members of KPLUG and friends some of us invited to join the festivities and learn about openSUSE.

 Representing openSUSE were local openSUSE guru Tony Su, Brazilian Ambassadors Carlos